4.7 6 Powers Of Two

 2. Data Structures and Algorithms:

-Many efficient data structures and algorithms leverage powers of two for their underlying mechanisms.
+Many efficient data structures and algorithms take advantage of powers of two for their underlying mechanisms.
 Binary trees, for example, have a branching factor of two, resulting in logarithmic time complexity for various operations.
-This efficiency is critical in applications requiring rapid data access and manipulation.
+Which means this efficiency is critical in applications requiring rapid data access and manipulation.
 Hash tables, another essential data structure, often use prime numbers close to powers of two to minimize collisions.

 3. Memory Addressing: